openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/9_classes.rst

     frontend_status: Done

 A field that has the modifier ``readonly`` is a *readonly field*.
 Changing the value of a readonly field after initialization is not allowed.
 Both static and non-static fields can be declared *readonly fields*.

-A static readonly field must be initialized as follows:

--  By using a field initializer, or
--  As a result of a class initializer (see :ref:`Class Initializer`).

-Otherwise, a :index:`compile-time error` occurs.

-A non-static readonly field must be initialized as a result of execution of any class constructor.
-Otherwise, a :index:`compile-time error` occurs.

 .. index::
    readonly field